adlnet/xAPI-Spec/xAPI.md

 ### 4.5 ISO 8601 Timestamps

-Timestamps are a format type (and also a Statement property of type Timestamp) which are strings which represent a specific time.
+Timestamps are a format type which represent a specific time.
 They are formatted according to ISO 8601's normal format.
-Statements sent to an LRS can be expected (a MUST requirement on the LRS) to keep precision to at least milliseconds (3 decimal points beyond seconds).
+Statements sent to an LRS can be expected to keep precision to at least milliseconds

 ###### Requirements
 * A Timestamp MUST be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations).
+* A Timestamp MUST preserve precision to at least milliseconds (3 decimal points beyond seconds).
 * A Timestamp SHOULD* include the time zone.
-* If the Timestamp includes a time zone, the LRS MAY be return the Timestamp using a different timezone to the one originally used in the statement so long as the point in time referenced is not affected.
+* If the Timestamp includes a time zone, the LRS MAY be return the Timestamp using a different timezone to the one
+* originally used in the statement so long as the point in time referenced is not affected.
 * The LRS SHOULD* return the Timestamp in UTC timezone.
-* A Timestamp MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds (millisecond precision MUST be preserved).
+* A Timestamp MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds.
-* An LRS MUST NOT reject a Timestamp for being from the future, to prevent issues due to clock errors.
+* An LRS SHOULD* NOT reject a Timestamp for having a greater value than the current time, to prevent issues due to clock
+* errors.

 <a name="durations"/>

 ### 4.6 ISO 8601 Durations

 Durations are strings representing the amount of time something took.
-A duration is a property of a Result Object.

 ###### Requirements